Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 # Image Database

-The image database is where all your images are stored and organized.
+The image database is where all of your images are stored and organized.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/image_database.JPG)